cd80-ctf/InjuredAndroidWriteups/Flag 3 | Resources.md

 give us invaluable information about the behavior and attack surface of the app.
 When targeting smaller apps, it's not even unheard of to find hardcoded credentials inside `strings.xml`.
 Long story short, we learned you should always look at `strings.xml` early in the research process.

-Next time, we'll take our first step towards something more complicated.
+Next time, we'll finish our survey of the basics by looking at imported classes.